 One likes to be outdoors, but is not into making a thousand stops to see all the blooms along the way.

-And let’s not forget our oldest, who has had severe Lyme disease for three years.
+And let’s not forget our oldest and his next youngest brother, who has had severe Lyme disease for three years plus.

 It just comes with a little extra crazy sometimes.
 And that’s ok.